maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

         = render :partial => 'shared/footer'
     = scripts

-A slight variation of this manifestoes base layout found in the HTML Organization section.
+A slight variation of this manifestos base layout found in the HTML Organization section.

 ### Step 6 - Start with %header and %footer